Frequently Asked Questions:

 A: Even if you don’t have symptoms, the CDC recommends viral testing for all potential close contacts of COVID-19 infected individuals.
 You should also consider getting tested if you are a healthcare worker, first responder, or are a resident or worker in a long-term care facility or other group living setting.

 Q: What if I need proof of a negative COVID-19 test in order to travel?

 A: Most travel destinations now require arriving travelers to show proof of a negative COVID-19 test, often within 72 - 96 hours of departure.
 Don't worry; we have you covered!
 Verify exactly what kind of test is required for your destination, especially since these requirements are constantly changing and vary among different states and countries.
 Our rapid antigen test (as of this writing on Oct 30, 2020) meets the requirement for travel to some states in the continental US, Puerto Rico and the US Virgin Islands.
 We also provide a rapid turnaround PCR test which meets the requirements (as of this writing) for travel to Alaska, Massachusetts, Maine and most foreign countries, including the Caribbean.
-We are not currently able to offer testing for travelers to Hawaii as they have recently restricted their testing options.
-See the Alaska travel website at https://www.hawaii-guide.com/hawaii-covid-testing for their latest guidelines.
+We are not currently able to offer testing for travelers to Hawaii or Tahiti/French Polynesia as their testing options are more restrictive.
+See the Hawaii travel website at https://www.hawaii-guide.com/hawaii-covid-testing for their latest guidelines.

 Q: When should I get an antibody test?

 A: Consider an antibody test if you have had or suspect you have had COVID-19, but have not experienced any new symptoms in the past 10 days (see list above).
 You should NOT currently be experiencing any symptoms and you should not have had a fever in the past 3 days.